 Following the above mentioned tips of donating can ensure that your money or supplies are being used in the most appropriate manner.
 We encourage you to come back frequently to Howard Fensterman Charities to read the latest events and how you can assist when a tragedy occurs, whether man-made or by nature.

-Whenever a catastrophe hist, it is a collective responsibility on our part to do what we can to assist!
+Whenever a catastrophe hits, it is a collective responsibility on our part to do what we can to assist!